By: Kendall Jones on August 9th, 2017

 Workers who are involved in the process of building and improving your safety culture will feel invested and are more likely to take safety seriously.
 They are also more likely to communicate their concerns if they feel their input is valued.

-Hold everyone accountable.
 Everyone who steps foot on the jobsite is responsible for safety, not just your safety managers and those in charge.
 Workers should know that unsafe practices put not only themselves in danger, but those around them.
 Make sure safety rules are clearly defined and explained to everyone on the site and that the consequences for failing to follow the rules will be strictly enforced.

 You should also empower employees to speak up and report unsafe conditions, near misses or coworkers failing to follow safety protocols.
 Everyone on the site should have the power to order a work stoppage to address and correct any safety issues.

-Reward the good, correct the bad.
 Use incentives to reward workers for adhering to safe working practices, attending safety meetings, wearing personal protective equipment (PPE), reporting near misses, making suggestions to improve safety and reporting unsafe conditions or hazards.

 Be careful about relying on an incentive program that rewards workers for going so many days without an accident or injury, as it could lead to underreporting.
 By encouraging and rewarding workers for their proactive approach to safety will result in fewer accidents and injuries.

-Conduct daily site inspections and safety meetings.
 Jobsites should be inspected before and after each workday to address any safety concerns such as tools left lying around or damaged equipment.
 Jobsites should also be inspected throughout the day to identify any potential hazards and monitor workers to make sure they are working safely.

 Hold a brief safety meeting before work begins each day to go over what tasks are scheduled to be performed along with the safety procedures to be followed.
 Be sure to address any concerns or issues and acknowledge the good practices observed from the prior day.